akamai/edgegrid-curl/README.md

                         HTTP method for the request

 Several arguments above as well as any unlisted arguments are passed on to curl.
 The <url> argument should always be the final argument.
+The url hostname will automatically be replaced with the one specified by the selected configuration section.
 ```

 ## EXAMPLE